QamilDragusha/StringHound/analysis/src/main/scala/tools/tools.md

 ```
 You can either analyze a single file or multiple files at once.
 If you want to analyze
 a batch of files within a directory, you can simply specify the directory containing
 the files.
-All top-level entires will be considered
+All top-level entires will be considered.
+You can also specify the path a
+*.txt* file containing all paths to files you want to analyze.
+The paths contained in
+this file must be seperated by line breaks.

 If you only want either *.jar* or *.apk* file(s) to be considered for the analysis, you
 can specify that by setting **either** the *-jar* **or** the *-apk* flag.
 By default, all